SpencerElggren/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    DOM is the document object model, or the web page as a whole.

 2. What is an event?

+    An event is a detectable occurrence within javascript such as mouse activity.

 3. What is an event listener?

+    An event listener is looking for a specific event to occur, and then carry out the programming inside.

 4. Why would we convert a NodeList into an Array?

+    Because we cannot use many necessary array methods like forEach on a NodeList.

 5. What is a component?

+    A component is javascript code that can repeatedly add content to the DOM.

 ### Git Set up